codus-me/androidicloud/README.md

     AndroidiCloudService icloud = new AndroidiCloudService("{example@icloud.com}", "{Your Password}");

+Remember to call in background mode (thread/async task).

 # Contacts

-You can access your iCloud contacts/address book through the ``contacts`` property:
+You can access your iCloud contacts/address book through the ``contacts`` method:

     JSONArray contacts = icloud.contacts().all();

+Remember to call in background mode (thread/async task).